 Distinguished Professor Dhalla inducted into Canadian Medical Hall of Fame

-Cardiovascular science pioneer Dr. Naranjan S. Dhalla, from the University of Manitoba and St. Boniface Hospital Albrechtsen Research Centre, is being inducted into the Canadian Medical Hall of Fame (CMHF) in recognition of extraordinary contributions to health.
+Cardiovascular science pioneer Dr. Naranjan S. Dhalla, from the University of Manitoba and St. Boniface Hospital Albrechtsen Research Centre, was inducted into the Canadian Medical Hall of Fame (CMHF), in recognition of extraordinary contributions to health.

 Dr. Dhalla, a Distinguished Professor in the Rady Faculty of Health Sciences, is a founding leader of two worldwide organizations of cardiovascular science – the International Society of Heart Research and the International Academy of Cardiovascular Sciences.

 “Dr. Dhalla’s career of teaching and research is to be commended,” said Dr. Digvir Jayas, vice-president (research and international) and Distinguished Professor.
 “His influence on the field of cardiovascular science has been transformative globally as a result of his numerous contributions.
 He is a true visionary leader and most deserving of this prestigious recognition.”

 In a career spanning more than 50 years, his work has helped to ensure that the benefits of scientific knowledge are shared globally.

 In 2001, Dr. Dhalla was instrumental in drawing more than 2,000 professionals to Winnipeg for a meeting of the World Heart Congress, helping to establish Canada as a centre of cardiovascular science and research.